mac-comp240-master/activities_2-asm/5-procedures-stack/README.md

 There is also an assembly file called incr.64s that gets made- we will look at that later in this activity.
 The recurse.c example and its corresponding assembly file are option for you to study if you wish.

+## Part 1: Procedure Control Flow

-Now examine the file called mstore-exe.64d, which now shows us assembly for our program.
-The important part to look at is at approximately line 122, where the code for function multstore is, and line 130, where the code for function mult2 is.
+Examine the file called mstore-exe.64d, which shows us assembly for our program.
+The important part to look at is at approximately the line where the code for function multstore is and the line where the code for function mult2 is.
 These dump files enable us to observe how the executable progam file gets put together from these individual .c files.

-With mstore-exe.64d in an editor window, type this at the terminal:

-    cat mstore.c

-Note that this shows you the file in a different way to looking at it in a tab in codio.
-Note that in this simple code, mulstore is calling mult2.

-Note how the mstore-exe.64d file contains the assembly for multstore, which has a callq in it that transfers control to the mult2 procedure, which matches the C code for multstore in mstore.c.

-Your instructor will explain the rest of this code with the presentation slides.
+Talk with your table about how this objecct dump compares to the C source.
+Document your observations in a text file.

-# Part 2: Procedure argument handling
+## Part 2: Procedure Argument Handling

 Make a new file called arguments.c.
 Start with a function like this: